Research Placement Rotations

 Jennifer Wolff & Katherine Tezanos: Improving the identification and treatment of suicidal youth in various settings.
 Current research involves: 1) implementing evidence-based care in community settings for juvenile justice youth at risk for suicide, 2) developing a valid assessment of suicide for pre-adolescents, 3) bridge treatment for youth presenting in the emergency department with suicidal ideation, and 4) examining patient perspectives and outcomes in inpatient psychiatric treatment.

-Stephanie Parade: Early childhood development in the context of family and social risk; study of community dissemination of evidence-based preventive interventions for young children and families.
+Lindsay Huffhines: Early childhood development in the context of family and social risk; study of community dissemination of evidence-based preventive interventions for young children and families.

-Petya Radoeva - Neural mechanisms of depressive symptoms in youth with autism spectrum disorder (ASD); broader interests include risk and protective factors for mood problems and disorders and for suicidality in youth with ASD (including sleep, nutritional factors, cognitive flexibility).
+Petya Radoeva: Neural mechanisms of depressive symptoms in youth with autism spectrum disorder (ASD); broader interests include risk and protective factors for mood problems and disorders and for suicidality in youth with ASD (including sleep, nutritional factors, cognitive flexibility).

 Pediatric Psychology